p3t3rix-vsmods/VsTraitLearner/README.md

 # TraitLearner
 A utility mod for VintageStory that allows learning new Traits.
 No Recipes get added because i can't judge how your server wants to balance this out (only dungeon loot, craftable, etc.).
-It adds Commands and a CollectibleBehaviour to add/remove Traits (and apply stat bonus/malus) and adds an overview of extra Traits to the character-tab.
+It adds Commands and a CollectibleBehavior to add/remove Traits (and apply stat bonus/malus) and adds an overview of extra Traits to the character-tab.

 ![TraitLearner-screenshot](https://gitlab.com/P3t3rix/vstraitlearner/uploads/a9fa0534e38f2a32d3e0a5410bde9d2f/image.png)